Tejas07PSK/Melanoma-Detection/README.md

 3. Now, the trained models are persistently saved as python objects or pickle units, in individual '.pkl' files.
 4. Next, a set of input_images in need of classification are placed in the _'temp'_ folder.
 5. Next, the program takes each input_image pre-processes it and extracts the necessary features from it.
-6. The features generated from the pre-processed input_images are then passed on to the various machine-learning models,
+6. The features generated from the pre-processed input_images are then passed on to the various
-    which in turn predicts the nature of each input_image accordingly.
+    machine-learning models,which in turn predicts the nature of each input_image accordingly.
 7. Since, the learning process here is supervised, a 'prediction-accuracy' is generated for each model.
 8. Finally, the results from the model with the highest 'prediction-accuracy' are selected.